projectcontour/contour/design/service-apis-implementation.md

 This design is intended to cover the initial `v1alpha1` release of the Service APIs.
 We will aim to implement the core featureset of the APIs at that point.
 We will then work with the upstream community on features that Contour and HTTPProxy currently support, but the Service APIs do not, and how best to represent those features in the APIs.
-So, there are some features that are currently gaps for Contour (wildcard domain names, and exact path matching seem like big ones), and some that Contour supports that the Service APIs do not (webscokets, configurable timeouts, header replacement, external auth, rate limiting, and so on).
+So, there are some features that are currently gaps for Contour (wildcard domain names, and exact path matching seem like big ones), and some that Contour supports that the Service APIs do not (websockets, configurable timeouts, header replacement, external auth, rate limiting, and so on).

+Our eventual ideal is that HTTPProxy and Service-APIs will have feature parity.
+Practically, there may be times when HTTPProxy can move faster than Service-APIs because we have a smaller feature surface.
+We see this as a chance for HTTPProxy to test out ideas for Service-APIs functionality, and provide feedback on what features should be in the core, extension, and implementation-specific parts of the API.
+There should never be annotations required for functionality on Service-APIs objects.

 ## Goals
 - Define a data model and implementation for Contour's service-apis support, covering the v1alpha1 version of the service-apis.